bio-miga/MiGA-Docker/miga-web-projects/classifying-genomes/using-your-own-project.md

 You are taken to a page where you can upload query datasets.
 Click on the blue **Upload query datasets** button.
 On the next page, select the **Type of dataset** \(**Genome** for this exercise\), the **Type of input** \(**Assembly in Fasta format** for this exercise\), and click on **Choose Files**.
 Browse to and select your query genome, then scroll to the bottom of the page and click on **Upload new dataset**.

-Start the daemon by clicking on the green website icon in the upper right, select **Admin console**, **Control and review daemons**, and turn on the daemon for your project.
+There is a special daemons controller that you have to turn on to process query genomes.
+To do so, click on the green website icon in the upper right, select **Admin console**, **Control and review daemons**.
+At the top of the page under **Daemons controller**, click on the switch next to, "Toggle to turn the contoller on or off."
+If it is blue, with the white cirlce to the right, the daemons controller is on.

 Return to your project page and monitor progress as you did for the genome exercise.